SovereignCloudStack/standards/Standards/scs-03XX-v1-standard-roles.md

 - `enforce_new_defaults`

 Using those new defaults and scope-enforcing options [will currently break](https://governance.openstack.org/tc/goals/selected/consistent-and-secure-rbac.html#the-issues-we-are-facing-with-scope-concept) orchestration tooling such as **OpenStack Heat** and Tacker.
-Due to OpenStack Heat being a service supported by the SCS project, those conflicting options cannot be mandated by a SCS standard.
+This must be considered when making decisions in this standard.
+Careful evaluation of benefits as well as implications of adopting these changes is necessary.
+The new options are not adopted equally across all OpenStack services yet in context of the ongoing rework.

 Some service-specific role sets currently found in OpenStack services can only be eliminated and streamlined with the general roles (reader, member etc.) when those new options are enabled.
-Due to their currently unresolved compatibility issues, this standard cannot consider role models dependent on the those oslo.policy options and must keep incorporating the service-specific role sets for the time being.
+Due to their currently unresolved compatibility issues, they cannot be freely adopted without consequences.
+If adoption proves to be unfeasible, role models dependent on the those oslo.policy options could not be considered and the service-specific role sets would need to be preserved for the time being.
 The affected services and roles are documented below.

 #### Core Role Set